At the Library we collect and preserve the memory of the Scottish nation on behalf of the people of Scotland.

 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Edinburgh, click here to find out more!

 Want to be the first to hear about what's happening in Edinburgh?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Through a series of prompts, we will explore different approaches to the sea and its creatures and invite more-than-human perspectives into our writing.
+Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!To mark our 100th birthday, the National Library of Scotland presents a special exhibition, 'Dear Library'.

 READ MORE